the mysteries of waltz are revealed...

 No experience is required!
 Before the dance we offer a lesson for beginners

-basic rotary waltz figures plus dance principles that will enable a
+basic waltz figures and footwork, plus dance principles that will enable a

 basics of common flourishes.
 Those who have some experience with the

-box-step style often find it helpful to take this basic lesson their
+box-step waltz style often find it helpful to take this basic lesson their

-Dance Tips has some information that may come in handy.
+Dance Tips flyer has some information that may come in handy.

 Which dances are on the program